ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Upload size limit

-To make use of the Back Office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image Field.
+To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image Field.

 This is done by setting `LimitRequestBody` for Apache or `client_max_body_size` for nginx.